 Why do I need to provide my NAICS codes and a brief company description?

 As a benefit to you, this information will be provided to all the Buyers in attendance.
 This is another way to help increase your company’s visibility with government, large corporations and other organizations even if you don’t meet directly with a particular Buyer.
-You must register prior to October 15, 2013 for your information to be included.
+You must register prior to October 11, 2017 for your information to be included.

 How will I know which Buyers are attending?

 Go to the “Buyer” page on this website to check and see which agencies or companies have registered.
-This section will be updated periodically as new Buyers are confirmed.
+Starting in May 2017, this section will be updated periodically as new Buyers are confirmed.